 To start with, there is no universal definition of culture.
 In fact, the two most frequently referenced definitions contradict one another.
 According to one of them, culture is “a moral and aesthetic ideal, which found expression in art and literature and music and philosophy”.
 The other one suggests that culture is “that complex whole which includes knowledge, belief, arts, morals, law, customs, and any other capabilities and habits acquired by man as a member of society”.
 The first implies there can be one and only ideal of culture.
 The second insists there is a great variety of equally important cultures, hence it is absurd to suggest that any place or person could lack it.

 The fate of Valletta depends on which kind of culture it is a capital of.
 Is it the culture limited to prestigious entertainment or is it the culture of everyday life experiences which bring the place and the people into a tangible bond?
-Is it the culture which only sees Malta’s capital as a gourmet backdrop for trendy performances or is it the culture which can be experienced by becoming part of its daily fabric?
+Is it the culture which treats Malta’s capital as a gourmet backdrop for trendy performances or is it the culture which can be experienced only by becoming part of its daily fabric?

 Valletta as Two Cities